toamitkumar/blog-post/content/post/2022-02-02-devops-operations-in-bank.md

 * **Setup pagerduty alerts based on journey and domain boundaries**: {{< link_target_blank href="https://www.pagerduty.com/" title="pagerduty" >}} alerts are to be generated based on domain boundaries.
 Each respective squad (for their respective domain) will have {{< link_target_blank href="https://dictionary.cambridge.org/dictionary/english/rota" title="ROTA" >}} in pairs.
 * **Monitor and generate alerts for key customer journeys**: each squad is tasked to make sure monitoring metrics associated with customer journeys are captured and alerts are generated as per pagerduty setup.
 * **Log monitoring**: define clear error codes (business, application, system).
 Setup alerts and dashboards based on errors codes.
-* **System/ Cloud operations should be managed by Snipers**: [Snipers]({{< relref path="2022-01-27-infrastructure-as-a-service.md#birth-of-snipers">}}) is responsible for operational health of Infrastructure.
+* **System/ Cloud operations should be managed by Snipers**: [Snipers]({{< relref path="2022-01-27-infrastructure-as-a-service.md#birth-of-snipers">}}) is responsible for the operational health of the Infrastructure.
 Practices of PD and Log monitoring is applicable to them.
-* **Document incidents and capture downtimes**: all incidents on production should be captured using post-mortem template.
+* **Document incidents and capture downtimes**: all incidents on production should be captured using a post-mortem template.
 Have a weekly post-mortem cadence to discuss the cause of the incident.
 * **Single monitoring dashboard**: create a single monitoring dashboard.
-This has been one of the challenges since we have different tools for: APM, Infrastructure, and network monitoring.
+This has been one of the challenges since we have different tools for APM, Infrastructure, and network monitoring.
 Not ideal but, we are pulling real-time data pipelines from these monitoring tools into BigQuery and generating reports using data-studio

 ## Incident Management
-As the number of customers grow, it becomes important to have a clear definition of what is considered as Incident on Production.
+As the number of customers grows, it becomes important to have a clear definition of what is considered an Incident on Production.

 > a planned or an unplanned interruption of a service or services